Vrushali112207/user-api-docs/README.md

 # *User Managemnt API*

 ##Overview

 This API allows user to:

-Create an account(Signup)
+-Create an account(Signup)

-Authenticate and receive a token(Login)
+-Authenticate and receive a token(Login)

-Access protected user data
+-Access protected user data

 It demonstrates RESTful API design with token based authentication.

 ## Table of contents